-Hello, I’m Bram Stein, a developer and product manager working at Adobe Typekit.
+Hello, I’m Bram Stein, a software architect and product manager working at Adobe.
 I care a lot about web typography and I’m happiest working at the intersection between design and technology.

 Follow me on Twitter if you like to receive updates on web typography, my libraries, talks, or writing.
 Feel free to get in touch if you have an idea or a question – I love collaborating and discussing ideas with other people.